Skip to main content

 }

-• ABI definitions are accessible via GET /data-abis.
+• ABI definitions are accessible via GET /data-abis, with an expected response format:

 • Events emitted by smart contracts.